-As our preserved area grows, the land management aspect of our mission to protect the natural and cultural resources of the Parkers Creek and Governors Run watersheds for the benefit of this and future generations becomes increasingly important.
+The goal of ACLT's Land Management program is to manage all of the lands, structures, and waters for which we are responsible in an environmentally sustainable manner in order to protect the natural and cultural resources of the Parkers Creek and Governors Run watersheds for the benefit of this and future generations.

 Trail Maintenance Program